LGBTQ rights in Florida: Living conditions

-Faced initially with high homophobia, LGBT groups began slowly to raise awareness of their cause and movement.
+Faced initially with high homophobia, LGBTQ groups began slowly to raise awareness of their cause and movement.
 Several organizations and associations were established over the years, including SAVE Dade in 1993, The Pride Center at Equality Park in 1993 and Equality Florida in 1997, among others.

-The Miami metropolitan area is famous internationally for its LGBT culture, scene and nightlife, with numerous bars, clubs, cafés and events catering to the LGBT community, leading Miami to be called a "gay mecca".
+The Miami metropolitan area is famous internationally for its LGBTQ culture, scene and nightlife, with numerous bars, clubs, cafés and events catering to the LGBTQ community, leading Miami to be called a "gay mecca".
 The cities of Miami Beach (especially the neighborhood of South Beach) and Wilton Manors particularly are often referred to as gay villages.
 As is Key West, which elected one of the first openly gay mayors in the country; Richard A. Heyman served as mayor from 1983 to 1985 and again from 1987 to 1989.
-There is also a fairly large LGBT community in Fort Lauderdale.
-LGBT events include Miami Beach Pride, which drew an estimated 150,000 participants and spectators in 2019, PrideFest Key West, the OutShine Film Festival, Pride Fort Lauderdale and Palm Beach Pride, held annually in late March in Lake Worth, among others.
+There is also a fairly large LGBTQ community in Fort Lauderdale.
+LGBTQ events include Miami Beach Pride, which drew an estimated 150,000 participants and spectators in 2019, PrideFest Key West, the OutShine Film Festival, Pride Fort Lauderdale and Palm Beach Pride, held annually in late March in Lake Worth, among others.
 Outside of Southern Florida, events include Come Out with Pride in Orlando, St. Pete Pride in St. Petersburg, the Tampa International Gay and Lesbian Film Festival, River City Pride in Jacksonville, Gay Days at Walt Disney World, Memorial Day Pensacola Beach Pride, and Tallahassee Pridefest.

-On June 12, 2016, a shooting occurred at an Orlando gay nightclub, Pulse, the deadliest incident in the history of violence against LGBT people in the United States.
+On June 12, 2016, a shooting occurred at an Orlando gay nightclub, Pulse, the deadliest incident in the history of violence against LGBTQ people in the United States.
 However, media reported that the shooting resulted in no legislative advances in LGBTQ rights, with the Republican Party continuing to oppose legislation which would protect LGBTQ people from discrimination.
 In June 2021, Governor Ron DeSantis vetoed an "item-lined budget bill" - that legally provides mental health, counseling and compensation, directly towards victims of the June 2016 Pulse nightclub Orlando shootings within Florida.
 That month, the US Congress passed, and Biden signed, a law creating a national memorial at the site of the shooting.